cloudlinux/user-docs-solo-cloudlinux/docs/wpos-plugin/README.md

 ### What should I do if I see both the "No advice" note and the "Incompatible" link?
 Causes of the `Incompatible` note are always Limitations: [AccelerateWP](/wpos-plugin/#limitations) or [AccelerateWP Premium](/wpos-plugin/#limitations-2) related ones.

-Each message has a small "how to", so you can try to fix them by yourself via cPanel or WordPress Admin interface.
+Each message has a small "how to", so you can try to fix them by yourself via control panel or WordPress Admin interface.

 ![](/images/FAQIncompatible.png)